 Finding the right choice of stone for your bathroom worktops is no small feat.
 It’s important to consider a number of varying stone materials and their individual properties in order to choose the right material for your home.
 Good bathroom worktops should strike the perfect balance of functionality and aesthetics sufficient enough to meet the demands of how you live.

-As a high traffic area in your home, your bathroom is susceptible to lots of water, soap, cosmetic and cleaning chemicals.
+As a high-traffic area in your home, your bathroom is susceptible to lots of water, soap, cosmetic and cleaning chemicals.
 So to help you on your way we’ve put together this guide on a number of stone materials to consider before choosing your bathroom worktops.

-MARBLE BATHROOM WORKTOPS
+MARBLE BATHROOM WORKTOPS FOR VANITY UNITS

 As one of the most beautiful natural stones around, Marble is often the most popular choice of stone for bathroom worktops and flooring.
 With increasing advances in modern technology, it is also available in a vast range of colour variations and patterns.
 Each slab is extremely unique and adds a touch of class to any home!

-- Cool temperature – it maintains a cool temperature which is ideal for the bathroom where hot showers and liquids are common place
+- Cool temperature – it maintains a cool temperature which is ideal for the bathroom where hot showers and liquids are commonplace

-- Sense of space – the light, natural look of the marble stone can also give the illusion of added space – ideal for creating a relaxing and cleansing atmosphere which is perfect for bathroom spaces.
+- Sense of space – the light, natural look of the marble worktops can also give the illusion of added space – ideal for creating a relaxing and cleansing atmosphere which is perfect for bathroom spaces.

 - Easy to maintain – Marble is also very easy to maintain, simply wipe the surfaces clean with water and a mild detergent